-Since posting about our travels around California last year on Into The Eco we have received a lot of questions from friends, asking us how we got around and for any tips, we learned along the way.
-So while we currently have no upcoming holiday plans, I am feeling like writing more about our American adventure, this time about the in-between parts of our trip.
-I hope it helps answer any questions people may have, or spark many more, maybe even inspire you to take a trip of your own.
-Please always feel free to ask away.
+Since posting about our travels around California last year, we have received a lot of questions.
+Asking how we got around and travel tips we can share.
+I love writing about our American adventure, so I’m more than happy to talk about our time spent on the road.
+I hope it helps answer any questions people may have, and inspires you to take a trip of your own.

 While Josh and I were on our travels we stopped at some great places (read about Yosemite and San Francisco) but most of our time was generally spent on the road, seeing what some might say the real America.
 Travelling with destinations in mind and stopping off where ever took our fancy along the way.
-This might be some peoples idea of hell, but we really enjoyed the feeling of freedom this enabled us and I loved stripping down to the bare basics for a while.
+This might be some peoples idea of hell, but we enjoyed the freedom and the challenge of going back to basics for a while.

 America can be an expensive place if you want to travel luxuriously.
-We were on a very tight budget, to say the least, we couldn’t really afford such a big trip, but we had a spontaneous idea to go and we just went with it, throwing caution to the wind, and worrying about our wallets upon return.
+We were on a very tight budget, to say the least.
+Realistically, we couldn’t afford such a big trip, but we had a spontaneous idea to go and we just went with it.
+Throwing caution to the wind, and worrying about our wallets upon return.

-We booked a couple of places to stay so we had something to aim for along the way, a ropey hostel with shared bathrooms at the beginning of the trip in San Fran.
-A lovely Airbnb to end the trip in LA which I am happy to recommend, and a really dingy room at Circus Circus (the oldest casino on the strip) in the middle of the trip in Las Vegas/Hell on earth for me.
+We booked a couple of places to stay so we had something to aim for along the way.
+A ropey hostel with shared bathrooms at the beginning of the trip in San Fran.
+A lovely Airbnb to end the trip in LA which I am happy to recommend.
+Lastly, one really dingy room at Circus Circus (the oldest casino on the strip) during the middle of the trip in Las Vegas/Hell on earth for me.

-We did this because of our really tight budget, but also to prove that we didn’t need much other than some good tunes and each others company to have a good time and see some beautiful parts of the world.
-Most campsites have fire pits and even in the national forests, most sites had DIY fashioned pits made from rocks, which makes life a lot easier.
-There is not much that can compare to the warm calming feeling of watching the fire.
-(Of course, always make sure to leave no burning embers where ever you are).
+We wanted to prove that we didn’t need much other than some good tunes and each others company to have a good time and see some beautiful parts of the world.
+Most campsites have fire pits and even in the national forests, most sites had DIY pits made from rocks, which makes life a lot easier.
+There isn’t much that can compare to the warm calming feeling of watching the fire.
+(Of course, always make sure to leave no burning embers.)

 So far I am probably making the whole thing sound unappealing, but going back to basics has its plus points.
 It made for quick camp set up in an evening and packing up in the morning was a breeze.
 Allowing us to move on quickly.
 This is exactly what you need when road tripping.
 A couple of times we arrived at a good pitch location and got set up just before it got dark.